You can't put half-assed sketches up and earn $100,000 anymore.

 If this is you, you’re at the right place.
-Hell yeah glad you're here.
+Glad you're here.

-I’m Derek, and I’ve raised over $4.5 million on Kickstarter through the Cyanide & Happiness Show and Joking Hazard campaigns.
+I’m Derek, and I’ve raised over $5 million on Kickstarter and Indiegogo.

 Now, I coach entrepreneurs like you how to run kickass crowdfunding campaigns and I’m putting everything I’ve learned into my upcoming book, Six Figure Crowdfunding.